-Professor Cunningham is a widely cited expert on the lawyer-client relationship and directs the Effective-Lawyer-Client Communication Project, an international collaboration of law teachers, lawyers and social scientists.
-In 2006 he was admitted to membership in Effective-Lawyer-Client Communication Project, and in <a href="The-Society of Writers to Her Majesty's Signet in recognition of his work which is leading to fundamental changes in the ways client relationship skills are taught in Great Britain.
+Professor Cunningham is a widely cited expert on the lawyer-client relationship and directs the Effective Lawyer-Client Communication Project, an international collaboration of law teachers, lawyers and social scientists.
+In 2006 he was admitted to membership in The Majesty's Signet in recognition of his work which is leading to fundamental changes in the ways client relationship skills are taught in Great Britain.
 He is only the second American to become a member of The Society, the oldest professional association of lawyers in the world, which is charged with custody of the royal seal of the British monarchy in U.S. constitutional law, won the national Scholarly Papers Competition sponsored by the Association of American Law Schools.
 His Yale Law Journal article, "Plain Meaning and Hard Cases," co-authored with three linguists, has been cited by the U.S. Supreme Court in three different cases.
 His article, "Passing Strict Scrutiny: Using Social Science to Design Affirmative Action Programs," Georgetown Law Journal (2002), was co-authored with two social scientists and was based on a friend of the court brief he filed in Adarand Constructors v Mineta, argued in the U.S. Supreme Court in 2001.

 He publishes on a variety of topics with an emphasis on interdisciplinary and comparative scholarship.
-His article in the lowa Law Review, applying semantics to analyze the ways the meaning of "search" has evolved
+His article in the Iowa Law Review, applying semantics to analyze the ways the meaning of "search" has evolved